hegde-nishant/ant-tracker/README.md

 - Very different camera setup
 - Need higher accuracy for your specific videos

+For more details, refer training_detector.pdf.

+To train the detector on CIRC's Bluehive, please refer instructions on how to use/setup bluehive - https://www.sas.rochester.edu/psc/assets/pdf/bluehivetutorial.pdf

+For details about compute nodes on Bluehive refer - https://www.circ.rochester.edu/resources

 ### Step 1: Create Dataset

 **Extract frames from your videos:**